Iurii-Dziuban/algorithms/README.md

 Jacoco code coverage, pmd, checkstyle, enforcer, findbugs

 # Amazon tasks
 - TakeOddObjects (TakeOddObjectsTest) - List contains duplicates.
-Take only ones, which count is odd.Compare according to equals method
+Take only ones, which count is odd.Compare according to equals method.
+Note: Tests knowledge of Map, Set different implementations: hash, tree, linkedHash.
 - CIDRComparator (CIDRComparatorTest) - There are two subnet addresses.
-Find out the relation: Subset, Superset, Equal, Disjoint
+Find out the relation: Subset, Superset, Equal, Disjoint .
+More info : https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing
 - BalancedParenthensies (BalancedParenthensiesTest) - Check if parenthesies are balanced in a string or not.
+Note: Tests basic knowledge of Stack.

+# Yandex tasks
+- Bencode (BencodeTest) - implementation of Bencode protocol for encoding/decoding data.
+Widely used in torrents.
+More info: https://en.wikipedia.org/wiki/Bencode